ssbc/handbook.scuttlebutt.nz/guides/ssb-server/tutorial.md

 So, imagine if Twitter supported JSON posts, and allowed more characters.
 Now imagine your JSON-Twitter was also peer-to-peer.

-In a nutshell, that's Scuttlebot.
+In a nutshell, that's ssb-server.

 ## How do you write applications with it?